 About the project “Ecphrastic Ecology in Renaissance Visual Culture”

-This project aims to reveal the ancient ecphrastic coinage of pre-modern ecology ideas in Renaissance visual culture.
+This project aims to reveal how ancient ecphrastic texts shaped pre-modern notions of ecology in Renaissance visual culture.
 Most researchers focus on Renaissance Ekphrasis as an aesthetic category or a rhetoric practice related to the description of works of art.
 Little has been written about the popularization of ecphrastic literature and the cultural impact of ancient descriptions on the construction of Renaissance scientific identity.
 Especially the ekphrasis-based creation of new visual knowledge and aesthetic notions about nature and natural environments has not yet been analyzed.
 The present project closes this research gap focusing on the identification and critical analysis of those natural representations that can be traced back to ancient descriptions.

 For this purpose, we first outline the influence of classical ekphrasis on the aesthetics of the Renaissance with a special focus on the pictorial embodiment of ecphrastic natural concepts.
 In a second step, we select artistic images that represent ecological ideas, but we also analyze other media, such as illustrated scientific books and emblems.
 Indeed, many Renaissance scholars followed ancient descriptions of vegetation, animals, or human ecology, such as Vesalius, Wonnecke, Agricola, or Gessner.

-After identifying and analyzing a representative selection of case studies from the arts and the sciences, we will formulate a typology of the ecphrastic coinage of ecological concepts in Renaissance visual culture.
+After identifying and analyzing a representative selection of case studies from the arts and the sciences, we will formulate a typology of ecological concepts with ecphrastic tradition.
 For the typological analysis, we focus on the rhetorical properties of the ecphrastic source, its epistemic, visual, and psychological strength, and on the meaning-making qualities of the resulting images or text-image interplays.

 This research not only reveals the variety of ecphrastic approaches behind the artistic and epistemic production of images, it also illuminates the importance of ancient ecphrastic impulses for the innovation of aesthetics and scientific visual communication in the Renaissance.